ryokbys/remark_slide/README.md

 If you are not using macOS, `auto-refresh.py` can not be used.

-You can launch a simple HTTP server with Python2 as
+You can launch a simple HTTP server as
 ```
+$ npm install -g http-server
-$ python -m SimpleHTTPServer 8000
+$ http-server -p 8000
 ```
 and the file can be loaded at `localhost:8000` with a browser.